-The application site lies immediately to the south of the settlement boundary and is not allocated for any specific purpose, although it is currently used as a sports facility and forms part of an established school campus.
-Land to the north forms part of a Special Landscape Area (AW 8.220).
+The application site lies inside the defined settlement boundary and is not allocated for any specific purpose, although forms part of an established school campus and the site is identified as lying within the 1km consultation zone for the Blaen Cynon Special Area of Conservation (SAC).

-Policy CS2 - advises that in the Southern Strategy Area, emphasis will be given to building strong, sustainable communities and promoting commercial development in locations which reinforce the roles of Key Settlements.
-This will also be achieved by promoting the re-use of under used and previously developed land and buildings and also, protecting cultural identity by protecting historic built heritage and the natural environment.
+Policy CS1 - advises that in the Northern Strategy Area, emphasis will be given to building strong, sustainable communities and promoting commercial development in locations which reinforce the roles of Key Settlements.
+This will also be achieved by ensuring the removal and remediation of dereliction by promoting the re-use of under used and previously developed land and buildings and also, protecting cultural identity by protecting historic built heritage and the natural environment.